 Release Date: November 17, 2009

 Goku dies during the battle with Raditz, and Piccolo takes Gohan in order to train him before the arrival of the other two Saiyans.
 Vegeta, a major character in Dragon Ball Z, is introduced during this arc.
-This arc climaxes with a battle between a resurrected Goku and Vegeta.
+This arc climaxes with a battle between Vegeta and a resurrected Goku.

 Unfortunately, several of Goku’s friends are killed during Vegeta and Nappa’s invasion, and the Dragon Balls are also gone.
 During the battle, Vegeta was overheard saying it was a race called the Nameks who created the Dragon Balls.
 A mission is taken to go to Namek in order to use their Dragon Balls to wish their friends back to life.